Muaz1995/Endless_application/README.md

-# MyNews.fyi is a news feed application built with Next.js a custom hook to utilize an infinite-scroll like behaviour within the application  (https://mynews.fyi/)
+# MyNews.fyi is a news feed application built with Next.js and a custom hook to utilize an infinite-scroll like behaviour within the application  (https://mynews.fyi/)

 This is a news feed application that fetches news from the hackernews api built with Nextjs.
 This application fetches a total of 500 news feeds but only displays 50 news headlines on its first render.
 Everytime the user scrolls, a custom hook (infinite scroll hook) renders more news headlines on the page.
 Material UI was used as well as simple CSS styling.